How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-How To Add Currency Conversion To WordPressAre you thinking about setting up an e-commerce site or making products available for sale globally?
-If so, you may want to think about providing your web visitors with currency conversion.
+Adding Currency Conversion To Your WP WebsiteAre you thinking about setting up an e-commerce web site or selling goods worldwide?
+If so, then here’s a good idea: think about providing users with a currency conversion feature.

-Currency conversion software lets your customers have the price of an international currency amount translated into their local currency when checking out products online.
-It also allows your customers to see the exact amount their credit card or PayPal account will be charged, displayed in their local currency.
+Currency conversion lets your prospects have the cost of an international currency amount converted into their local currency at the point of sale.
+It also lets your visitors view the exact amount their card or PayPal account will be charged, displayed in their own local currency.

-One great advantage of adding currency conversion is that it lets your customers view and understand prices in foreign countries in their own home currency, making it it easier for customers to work out their costs and expenses.
+One advantage of adding currency conversion to your website is that it allows visitors to see and understand prices in foreign countries in their own local currency, making it it easier for customers to calculate their costs and expenses.

-If your site is built using WordPress, it’s easy to add currency conversion via a plugin to WordPress, allowing your site visitors to easily calculate the cost of your products.
+If your site is powered by WordPress, you can add a currency conversion plugin to WordPress, allowing your site visitors to quickly understand the cost of your products.

-Currencyr is an intuitive, easy-to-use and complete currency converter plugin with a unique converter tooltip.
-It’s also free!
+Currencyr is an intuitive, easy-to-use and complete currency converter plugin with a beautiful and unique converter tooltip.
+Best of all, it’s free!

-• Supports several exchange rates providers, like Yahoo!, Google and European Central Bank
+• Supports a number of exchange rates providers, such as Google and Open Exchange Rates

 • Support database cache driven for fast response

-Note: This plugin needs PHP 5.3.0 or later.
+Important: This plugin needs PHP 5.3.0 or later.
 Do not install this plugin if you are running an older version of PHP.
-Ask your web host to upgrade your PHP server installation.
+Alternatively, ask your web host to check and upgrade your PHP.

-You can install the Currencyr plugin from your WP admin area by searching for “currencyr” in the Plugins screen and clicking the ”Install Now” button …
+You can install the currency conversion plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking the “Install” button …

 WP Plugin - Currencyr